-It is has been clearly recognized that businesses, no matter how large or small, expend large amounts of effort in attempting to locate ways to get the best publicity for their particular organization and its achievements.
-These days, publicity is a major factor in a company’s budget to increase profits.
+It is a known fact that businesses, no matter how large or small, expend large amounts of effort attempting to locate ways to get the best publicity for their organization and its achievements.
+Today, publicity is a significant factor in a company’s budget to increase profits.

-Following are 8 effective tips for drawing up a well-written press release.
+Following are eight practical tips for creating a well-written press release.

-- Use a solid introduction: Your title and initial lines should completely cover exactly what it is you want to get across.
-Detailed information should be included in the rest of the release.
+1- Use a solid introduction: Your title and initial lines should cover precisely what you want to get across.
+The rest of the release should contain detailed information.

-- Tailor it for print journalists and media agencies: Reporters see countless press releases every day.
-If they can use your press release as is or with only minor editing, they will jump on it.
+2- Tailor it for print journalists and media agencies: Reporters see countless press releases daily.
+They will jump on it if they can use your press release as is or with only minor editing.

-- Consider the interests of the audience: The audience’s interest is one of the most critical things to keep in mind.
-If you were part of the audience, would you have an interest in reading what you have written?
+3- Consider the interests of the audience: The audience’s interest is one of the most critical things to keep in mind.
+If you were part of the audience, would you like to read what you have written?

-- Make it real: Include solid, real facts about your company or organization; people are smart enough to distinguish what is true and what isn’t.
+4- Make it real: Include solid facts about your company or organization; people are smart enough to distinguish what is true and what isn’t.
 Provide information regarding services and products that are relevant to them.

-- Connect the story with actual facts: don’t insert fluff and add-ons.
-If you realize the content includes lots of added extras, make modifications so that it’s natural and real.
-Change content that sounds too good to be true to prevent a negative impact on your credibility.
+5- Connect the story with facts: Don’t insert fluff and add-ons.
+If you realize the content includes lots of extras, make modifications so it’s natural and genuine.
+Change content that sounds too good to be accurate to prevent a negative impact on your credibility.

-- Keep it simple: Use direct language, without fancy adjectives, big words, or excessive superlatives, such as “the most powerful.”
+6- Keep it simple: Use natural language without fancy adjectives, big words, or excessive superlatives, such as “the most powerful.”
 Describe your story with fewer words, as verbosity pulls attention away from your content.

-- Stay away from jargon: Using jargon on a limited basis is permissible if you want to optimize the content for search engines.
-The best method of communication when it comes to your press release is to use plain, simple language.
+7- Stay away from jargon: Using jargon on a limited basis is permissible if you want to optimize the content for search engines.
+The best method of communication approach is to use plain, simple language.